publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptI/m__us_usc_t8_s1158.md

         (1) __In general__

-        In the case of an alien granted asylum under subsection (b) of this section, the Attorney General—
+        In the case of an alien granted asylum under subsection (b), the Attorney General—

             (A) shall not remove or return the alien to the alien’s country of nationality or, in the case of a person having no nationality, the country of the alien’s last habitual residence;